5.7.1 Conferral of Degrees: Policy

-Students who miss the deadline for filing their Application to Graduate in Axess must submit a paper request to the Office of the Registrar, along with a Diploma Distribution form and a brief, typed statement indicating why the student missed the application deadline.
+Students who miss the deadline for filing their Application to Graduate in Axess must contact their department student services officer or the Student Services Center for assistance.
 There is a processing fee for a late application to graduate.

-Requests for conferral are reviewed by the Office of the Registrar and the student’s department to verify completion of degree requirements.
+Requests for conferral are reviewed by the Office of the Registrar and the student’s degree program to verify completion of degree requirements.

-The Office of the Registrar is responsible for producing final recommending lists, based on students’ applications to graduate, for review by departments.
-Departments are responsible for verifying and signing recommending lists to the Office of the Registrar by the deadline for each quarter’s graduation.
+The Office of the Registrar is responsible for producing final recommending lists, based on students’ applications to graduate, for review by degree programs.
+Degree programs are responsible for verifying and signing recommending lists to the Office of the Registrar by the deadline for each quarter’s graduation.